 In addition to insuring automobiles in Florida, Federated National is also a big Florida homeowners insurer.

-My actual case: $8,000 Settlement.
 Our client was standing in a car dealership parking lot in Miami-Dade County, Florida.

 A minivan backed up.
 It hit him at an idle speed.